King's Lynn and West Norfolk: History

 The new district was initially named "West Norfolk" reflecting its position in the wider county.
 The district was awarded borough status on 30 January 1981, allowing the chair of the council to take the title of mayor.
 The name of the borough was changed later that year, becoming "King's Lynn and West Norfolk" with effect from 14 May 1981.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.

 Governance

 The Borough Council of King's Lynn and West Norfolk provides district-level services.
 County-level services are provided by Norfolk County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, being run by a coalition of most of the independent councillors, the Liberal Democrats and the Greens with informal support from Labour.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: